echemdb/svgdigitizer/README.md

 >>> cv = CV(SVGPlot(SVG(open(cv_svg, 'rb')), sampling_interval=0.01))
 ```

-The resulting `cv` object has the same properties than the `figure` object above.
+The resulting `cv` object has the same properties as the `figure` object above.